 These prefects were all appointees of the central government, as were their subordinates, the county magistrates.

-The Tang continued this system, but its drawbacks became apparent as the centre became over-burdened by the administrative needs of the localities.
+The Tang continued this system, but its drawbacks became apparent as the center became over-burdened by the administrative needs of the localities.
 Governors-general again began to be appointed; and again, as in Han times, they took on more and more powers.
 When the Tang dynasty finally expired, different governors simply declared their independence and turned their provinces into kingdoms.

 As in post-Han times, the period of division after the fall of the Tang saw over-powerful provincial governors contribute to the instability of the times.